moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/g-and-d-select.md

 </details>

-## G&D Selects - Courses, Memberships, Academic Opportunities
+## Courses, Memberships, Academic Opportunities

 Conferences are a great tool for professional development, they provide networking opportunities, skill enhancement through workshops and seminars, and the chance to hear from thought leaders on the future of the industry.
 However, there are lots of conferences to choose from, and they can be expensive